aws-samples/ec2-cluster-for-unreal-swarms/README.md

 $ source .env/bin/activate
 ```

-If you are a Windows platform you can manually create a virtualenv:
+If you are a Windows platform you can manually create a virtualenv with following ocmmand:

 ```
-$ python -m venv .venv
+% python -m venv .venv
 ```

 Then you can activate the virtualenv like this: